sylhare/sylhare.github.io/_posts/2017-04-19-Get-started-with-GitHub.md

 Windows Os: Install [Git for Windows](https://git-for-windows.github.io) which is an emulated terminal with git.

-MacOs: Type `git` in the Terminal application.
+macOS: Type `git` in the Terminal application.
 If it's not installed, it will prompt you to install it.

 Linux:
   - Debian: `sudo apt-get install git-all`